KentorIT/KentorWizard-formValidation/README.md

            shiftAnimationHide: function (stepToHide) { stepToHide.slideUp(); },
 		//This function is called to show the next step.
            shiftAnimationShow: function (stepToShow) { stepToShow.slideDown(); },
 		//This is set between breadcrumb buttons
 		    breadcrumbDivider: "<<<<>>>>>",
+       //If true double click on buttons will execute two click events
+           allowMultipleClick: false,
 	   //When a step is rendered the wizard will as default if a form is used focus on the first input
 	   focusFirst: false,
 	   //If form is not valid this function vill be called